 - 2 teaspoons vanilla extract

-- 3 tablespoon coconut oil melted and cooled
+- 3 tablespoon extra virgin coconut oil melted and cooled